NitzanNaveh/frontend-MPM/README.md

 # Mini Project Manager
-## Thr app is deployed at - https://frontend-mpm.vercel.app/
+## The app is deployed at - https://frontend-mpm.vercel.app/

 ## Available Scripts

-In the project directory, you can run:
+In the project directory you can run:

 ### `npm start`